bertocq/bertocq.github.io/source/_posts/2013-07-03-zte-open-unboxing.markdown

 So this morning my Google Nexus rang with good news! they received only one unit and luckyly I was the first in line :).

-Since I'll be using it for development only I chose the voice-only plan that costs 6€/month (it's the minimum) and for internet connection WiFi will be enough.
-In a month or so I'll be able to cancel the contract and move to a prepaid plan or just nothing.
+Since I'll be using it for development only I chose the voice-only plan "Contrato 6" that costs 6€/month (it's the minimum) and for internet connection WiFi will be enough.
+This plan doesn't have permanence obligations so you can get the NCK code to unlock the device by calling the support number 1004.

 {% img center https://lh5.googleusercontent.com/-J_ZmhGWhG8M/UdRuQRbysOI/AAAAAAAAD-0/JjFW0YrvCDg/w907-h680-no/P1080104.JPG 500 auto [The box it's made of thin cardboard but seems cool [The box it's made of thin cardboard but seems cool]] %}